MozillaSecurity/laniakea/README.md

 % ./laniakea.py -status -only tag:Name=peach instance-state-code=16
 ```

 **Hint** Filters support wildcards.
 Example: "tag:Name=peach-*" would be suitable to list all instances having the  word "peach" as prefix of a tag name.
+For a list of available filters refer to http://docs.aws.amazon.com/AWSEC2/latest/CommandLineReference/ApiReference-cmd-DescribeInstances.html

 Terminate all running instances which are tagged with the name 'peach'
 ```